spang-lab/FastqPuri/README.md

 ## Use a docker container to run FastqPuri

-The file Dockerfile documents the exact linux installation we used for testing.
+The file 'Dockerfile' documents the exact linux installation we used for testing.
 If you have a docker installation ready on your machine, you may want to use a docker container for easy installation and capsulated usage of FastqPuri.
 After cloning this project from github and change to its main directory, you may install a docker container as follows: